Debate and compromise Reading with Questions | Student Handouts

 4. According to what agreement would tax levies and House membership be apportioned according to the number of free inhabitants plus three-fifths of the slaves?

 c.
-Three-Fifths Compromise
+Three-Fifths compromise

 5. Delegates fiercely debated the issue of suffrage for women.